R-kill-9/HTB-Notes/Protocols/SMB.md

 ```

 ## Enumeration using Nmap
 **Nmap** scripts can be very useful for enumerating SMB information.
+They can be listed using `ls /usr/share/nmap/scripts | grep smb`.
 - **smb-enum-shares**: Lists shared directories available on the SMB service and checks for anonymous access.
 - **smb-enum-users**: Enumerates user accounts on the SMB server, revealing potential usernames.
 - **smb-os-discovery**: Detects the operating system version and build of the target using SMB.
 - **smb-security-mode**: Retrieves the SMB security settings, such as authentication requirements.
-- **smb-check-vulns**: Combines several vulnerability checks, including MS08-067 and MS17-010.
+- **smb-vuln-ms17**: Checks if the target is vulnerable to MS17-010.
+- **smb-protocols**: Detects and enumerates the SMB protocol versions (e.g., SMBv1, SMBv2, SMBv3) supported by the target, identifying outdated or insecure versions.

 ```bash
 nmap --script <script_name> <target_ip>